FCOO/leaflet-map-sync/README.md

 ## Description
 Sync two or more maps with regard to center, zoom and pan.
-When the cursor is over one of the maps a 'shadow cursor' is shown in the other maps.
+When the cursor is over one of the maps (the `main` map) a 'shadow cursor' is shown in the other maps.
-The shape of the 'shadow cursor' is set with the `options.shadowCursor`
+The shape of the 'shadow cursor' is (almost) the same as the cursor over the main map

 Based on the great [Leaflet.Sync](https://github.com/turban/Leaflet.Sync) by [Bjorn Sandvik](https://github.com/turban/)